 - Quick release axles are a tried and true technology- Millions of cyclists have relied on quick release axles over the past 90 something years.
 The technology has proven to be simple, durable, reliable, and affordable.
 There is really no reason to upgrade bikes just so you can get thru axles unless you’ve experienced problems with quick release axles breaking or bending due to the type of riding that you do.
 The difference in performance between QR and through axles is imperceptible to most riders.

 Quick Release Axle Cons

-- Quick release axles allow for more flex in the front end of the bike, which hurts handling- Disc brakes can cause the fork arms to flex.
+- Quick release axles allow for more flex in the front end of the bike, which hurts handling- The use of disc brakes can cause the fork arms to flex.
 If you’re using a suspension fork, the arms can move independently from one another.
 This happens because the fork arms are not firmly connected.
 Quick release axles don’t provide much structural support for the front of the bike, allowing the wheel to wander.
 This results in poor tracking and handling in some situations.
 Having said this, the difference is usually very minor or even imperceptible.
-You can read a side by side comparison here.

 - Quick release axles can bend or break- Jumping and downhill mountain biking puts a lot of stress on axles.
 Skinny quick release skewers can bend.
 A bent axle can ruin a hub over time.
 With enough force, the axle can break.
 If this happens, the wheel could lodge in the fork or come off completely and cause you to crash.
 Thru axles can withstand much more force.

 - Brake rotor rub- Because disc brake pads sit so close to the rotors (sometimes less than 1mm), they can rub if there is some flex in the fork.
 Quick release axles allow the fork to flex which makes brake rub more common.
 This can also cause reduced braking power because the rotor isn’t perfectly aligned.